TTTGroup/Tic-Tac-Toe/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-- [ ] Users enter through a start screen
+- [X] Users create a 3x3 grid as a game screen
+- [X] Users can click on boxes
+- [X] User 1 automatically assigned to X's
+- [X] User 2 automatically assigned to O's
+- [X] Auto alternate between User 1's and User 2's turns
+- [ ] User 1 can win the game
+- [ ] User 2 can win the game
-- [ ] Users can view a list of game rules
+- [ ] Users can draw the game
-- [X] Users have a 3x3 grid as a game screen
+- [ ] Users can click "reset" button to start a new game
+- [ ] Users Scoreboard updates at the end of each game
 - [ ] Users can exit the game
-- [ ] Users can view winner score
-- [ ] Users can view results screen
-- [ ] Users can reset the grid to start a new game

 **Optional Nice-to-have Stories**
+- [ ] Users begin through a start menu

-- [ ] Users can have access to an options UI
+- [ ] Users have access to an options menu
-- [ ] Portrait and Landscape mode
+- [X] Portrait and Landscape mode

 ### 2. Screen Archetypes